Captain Fury: Shooting

 Filming was delayed because June Lang had an infected throat.
 It took place near Malibu Beach.
 Four kookaburras were hired from Catalina Island Bird Park but refused to laugh during filming.
 Some location work was done on Santa Cruz Island.

 Both Brian Aherne and Victor McLaglen had toured Australia with stage shows and were anxious for the film to be as accurate as possible.
 Frank Baker, brother of Snowy Baker, acted as technical adviser.
 A few Australians were in the cast, including Billy Bevan and Frank Hagney.

 Aherne said that Hal Roach improvised the story "from day to day... giving the cast dialogue out of his head as he went along, line by line."
-Ahenre was not used to working this way but says Roach was always polite to him as "I don't think he has ever worked with legtimiate actors before and he is a little in awe of me."
+Aherne was not used to working this way but says Roach was always polite to him as "I don't think he has ever worked with legtimiate actors before and he is a little in awe of me."